Hazleton man facing drug, weapons charges

-HAZLETON, LUZERNE COUNTY (WBRE/WYOU-TV) — A Hazelton man is facing drug and weapon charges after an incident with police on Wednesday.
+HAZLETON, LUZERNE COUNTY (WBRE/WYOU-TV) — A Hazleton man is facing drug and weapon charges after an incident with police on Wednesday.

 Police say they responded to the 400 block of South Poplar Street for a report of a man who appeared to be under the influence.
 Once on scene, officers identified Scotch Hanning inside of the Cando Express Convenience Store.